billrobertson42/clojure-gae-quickstart/README.md

 This project is an example of the Google App Engine Java hello world ported to Clojure.

+Please note, this project exists to demonstrate *how* to do this.
+It is not intended to be a recommendation on the best way to do it.

 ## Usage

 1. Install the Google Application Engine Java SDK and clone this repository.